-For purposes of rendering this opinion letter, we have assumed, with MetLife's consent, the following: (i) original documents submitted to us are authentic, documents submitted to us as copies conform to the original documents and all such documents have or will be duly and validly executed and delivered where such execution and delivery are prerequisites to effectiveness; (ii) the Transactions will be effected in the manner described in the IRS Ruling Request, the IRS Ruling and the S-4 Prospectuses and in accordance with the provisions of the Transaction Agreements; (iii) the factual and other statements and representations set forth in the IRS Ruling Request, the IRS Ruling, the Transaction Agreements, and the Representation Letters were when made, and as of the effective time of each of the Transactions (the "Effective Time") will continue to be, true, correct and complete in all material respects, and any such statement or representation that is qualified by knowledge (or similarly qualified) is true and correct without such qualification; (iv) the covenants, agreements, terms and provisions contained in the Transaction Agreements will be performed without waiver or breach of any provision which could affect this opinion; (v) the Split-Off, any Debt Exchange, any Additional Split-Offs and the other transactions described in the IRS Ruling Request and the IRS Ruling will be reported by MetLife and its affiliates and RGA and its affiliates on their respective U.S. federal income tax returns in a manner consistent with the rulings set forth in the IRS Ruling and with the opinions set forth below; (vi) no person will qualify or otherwise become an acquiring person under the Section 382 Shareholder Rights Plan prior to the End Date; (vii) that for federal income tax purposes the only stock RGA has issued and outstanding immediately before Spin-Off 1 is RGA Class A Common Stock and RGA Class B Common Stock; and (viii) the IRS Ruling was when issued, and has been and will be at all relevant times thereafter, in f
+For purposes of rendering this opinion letter, we have assumed, with MetLife's consent, the following: (i) original documents submitted to us are authentic, documents submitted to us as copies conform to the original documents and all such documents have or will be duly and validly executed and delivered where such execution and delivery are prerequisites to effectiveness; (ii) the Transactions will be effected in the manner described in the IRS Ruling Request, the IRS Ruling and the S-4 Prospectuses and in accordance with the provisions of the Transaction Agreements; (iii) the Transactions (the "Effective Time") will continue to be, true, correct and complete in all material respects, and any such statement or representation that is qualified by knowledge (or similarly qualified) is true and correct without such qualification; (iv) the covenants, agreements, terms and provisions contained in the TRS Ruling Request and the IRS Ruling Request and the IRS Ruling Request and the IRS Ruling Request and the RIS Ruling and the S-4 Prospectuate and the IRS Ruling will be performed without waiver or breach of any provision which could affect this opinion; (v) the Split-Off, any Debt Exchange, any Additional Split-Offs and the other transactions described in the IRS Ruling Request and the IRS Ruling will be reported by MetLife and its affiliates and RGA and its affiliates on their respective U.S. federal income tax returns in a manner consistent with the rulings set forth in the IRS Ruling and with the opinions set forth below; (vi) no person will qualify or otherwise become an acquiring person under the Section 382 Shareholder Rights Plan prior to the End Date; (vii) that for federal income tax purposes the only stock RGA has issued and outstanding immediately before Spin-Off 1 is RGA Class A Common Stock and RGA Class B Common Stock; and (viii) the IRS Ruling was when issued, and whas been and will be at all relevant times thereafter, in full force and effect and binding on the IRS.

-Based upon and subject to the foregoing, and subject to the limitations and qualifications set forth herein and therein, the discussion contained in the Registration Statement under the caption "The Exchange Offer-U.S. Federal Income Tax Consequences of the Exchange Offer," insofar as it summarizes United States federal income tax law, is our opinion.
+Based upon and subject to the foregoing, and subject to the limitations and qualifications set forth herein and therein, the discussion contained in the Registration Statement under the caption "The Exchange Offer - U.S. Federal Income Tax Consequences of the Exchange Offer," insofar as it summarizes United States federal income tax law, is our opinion.